AdamLee321/react-native-guided-tour/README.md

 </div>

 <p align="center">
-  Step-by-step walkthrough for your react native app!
+  A step-by-step walkthrough for enhancing user onboarding in your React Native app!
 </p>

 ## Installation